cubeta-io/cubeta-starter/readme.md

 if you opened the service class you will notice that the class extends a class named BaseService .

-if you remember the BaseRepository class methods you'll find that BaseService class implement those methods .
+if you remember the BaseRepository class methods you'll find that BaseService class use those methods to do its job.

 <h2 id="tests">Tests</h2>